silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 There are various community supported installation instructions for different environments.
 Nginx is a popular choice, see [Nginx webserver configuration](https://forum.silverstripe.org/t/nginx-webserver-configuration/2246).

+You can follow this guide [how to install nginx on ubuntu](https://www.armanism.com/blog/install-nginx-on-ubuntu).

 Silverstripe is known to work with Microsoft IIS, and generates `web.config` files by default ( see [Microsoft IIS and SQL Server configuration](https://forum.silverstripe.org/t/microsoft-iis-webserver-and-sql-server-support/2245))